British police raid home after train attack arrest

 "This arrest will lead to more activity from our officers," said a statement, outlining that the man was being held under anti-terror legislation.

-Friday's incident, which has been claimed by the Islamic State group, led the authorities to raise Britain's terror threat level to critical -- meaning another attack could be imminent.
+Friday's incident - claimed by the Islamic State group - led to Britain's terror threat level being raised to critical - meaning another attack could be imminent.

-British premier May had announced late Friday that troops -- 1,000 were deployed would take on responsibility for guarding key sites, including nuclear facilities, to free up police.
+Prime Minister Theresa May announced late Friday that troops - 1,000 were deployed - would take on responsibility for guarding key sites, including nuclear facilities, to free up police.

-In a statement, anti-terrorism chief Mark Rowley said officers were "chasing down suspects".
+In a statement, anti-terrorism chief Mark Rowley said on Friday that officers were "chasing down suspects".

 "Somebody has planted this improvised explosive device on the Tube.
 We have to be open-minded at this stage about him and potential associates," he said.